How can you make sure that your project is going to be successful and deliver value? Discovery can help.

 Frameworks will affect sustainability, security, usability and efficiency.
-Having a well-known and active one is vital, and will allow developers greater resources and tools.
+Having a well-known and active framework is vital, and gives developers greater resources and tools.

 Ideally you want to implement the right framework from the first go.
 This is because it will take a lot of effort if you choose to switch later on.

 In short, having a framework ensures quality and understanding.
 It means that products will be compatible with recognised standards.

 Frameworks are one of the tools we use to ensure our development and digital projects succeed.
 Learn why the tools you use are integral in success of your project, and business.